ietf-wg-alto/draft-ietf-alto-unified-props-new/others.md

 <!-- TODO: PLACE HOLDER for consistency -->

 <!--
-One potential issue of introducing the ALTO Domain Registry is its relationship with the ALTO Address Types Registry already defined in [RFC7285].
+One potential issue of introducing the ALTO Entity Domain Registry is its relationship with the ALTO Address Types Registry already defined in [RFC7285].

 To achieve consistency, this document considers each ALTO address type defines an ALTO domain.
 For example, the address types ipv4 and ipv6 define the ipv4 and ipv6 domains respectively.
-To achieve consistency for future ALTO address types, it is required that each new ALTO address type to be registered in the ALTO Address Type Registry MUST also be registered as a domain in the ALTO Domain Registry.
+To achieve consistency for future ALTO address types, it is required that each new ALTO address type to be registered in the ALTO Address Type Registry MUST also be registered as a domain in the ALTO Entity Domain Registry.
 And the Entity Address Encoding of the corresponding domain MUST include both Address Encoding and Prefix Encoding of this address type.
 -->